Survey: Economists expect slower US growth

-DETROIT (AP) — Forecasts for U.S. economic growth are coming in slightly lower after a weak first quarter, according to a survey of business economists released Monday.
+DETROIT (AP) — Forecasts for U.S. economic growth are coming in slightly lower after a weak first quarter, according to a survey of business economists.

-The National Association for Business Economists says it’s expecting gross domestic product growth of 2.2 percent this year and 2.4 percent in 2018.
+The National Association for Business Economists says in a survey released Monday that it’s expecting gross domestic product growth of 2.2 percent this year and 2.4 percent in 2018.
 Those forecasts are down 0.1 percentage points from a survey in March.
 The survey is based on responses from 52 professional forecasters.

 The gross domestic product — the broadest gauge of the economy — expanded in the January-March quarter at a 1.2 percent annual rate.
 That was better than initially forecast, but still weak.
 Unseasonably warm weather was one reason for the slow growth, since it limited spending on utilities.